-The marriage license department is currently issuing licenses exclusively through an online appointment system, using the Zoom application.
+The marriage license department is currently issuing licenses exclusively through an online appointment system.
+Appointments can be made for an electronic appointment session via the Zoom application or an in-person appointment session at the Clerk’s Beaches Branch.
 Full details can be found by visiting the Electronic Marriage License Application

-Laptops or desktops with web cameras are preferred for your appointment, but most mobile devices with video and audio capabilities will work, except for Apple iPhones.
+If an appointment is scheduled via Zoom, laptops or desktops with web cameras are preferred for your appointment.
+However most mobile devices with video and audio capabilities will work, except for Apple iPhones.

 On August 31, Governor DeSantis issued Executive Order 20-211 extending the limited mortgage foreclosure and eviction relief as outlined in his earlier Executive Order 20-180 through October 1, 2020.
 This order allows the resumption of most residential foreclosure and eviction proceedings, with very limited exceptions.
 All residential eviction and foreclosure cases may now be filed and proceed through the issuance of a writ of possession.
 Under the order, a residential mortgagor or tenant who is subject to the execution of a writ of possession in any proceeding may petition the court to request a stay.
 The petition must include facts that demonstrate the individual’s belief that he or she has been adversely affected by the COVID-19 emergency.
 The presiding judge will review the petition to determine whether it shall be granted.

 All foreclosure sales will resume beginning on August 3.
 Any sales that were previously cancelled by a prior Administrative Order shall be reset upon proper motion and order from the Court.